-AI chat bots can bring you back from the dead, sorta
+AI chat bots can bring you back from the dead, sort of

 “You could make a fairly relevant chatbot, especially based on somebody living in our world today,” Phillips said.
 “We’re constantly communicating in ways that are being stored.
 You can take that data, run it through an AI system to predict how that person would actually respond to things.”

 For typical chatbots, companies turn to AI agencies, which can charge between several hundred and several thousand dollars a month for customer service or website chatbots capable of answering a set number of questions.
 Creating a robust system of chatbots customized to individuals would be a much more expensive venture.
-It could cost tens of millions of dollars each year to support a team of highly-skilled data scientists, engineers and product developers, Phillips said.
+It could cost tens of millions of dollars each year to support a team of highly skilled data scientists, engineers and product developers, Phillips said.

-Some AI specialists have already shown that it is possible on a much smaller scale.
+Some AI specialists have already shown it is possible on a much smaller scale.
 In 2016, James Vlahos, the CEO of HereAfter, created an interactive chatbot dubbed “Dadbot” that was based on his late father.
-That same year, Belarus-born Eugenia Kuyda digitally recreated her deceased best friend using text messages he had sent friends before dying in a car crash.
+That same year, Belarus-born Eugenia Kuyda digitally re-created her deceased best friend using text messages he had sent friends before dying in a car crash.

 The idea of chatbots based on dead people raises several ethical questions surrounding privacy.
 It’s like next-level identity theft.
 There are also limitations.
 People only share so much on social media, so algorithms relying on that would be flawed.
 Humans are also highly complex and influenced by experiences that aren’t always shared via text messages.
-Microsoft’s patent suggests that the company could use crowdsourced data to fill in any gaps.
+Microsoft’s patent suggests the company could use crowdsourced data to fill in any gaps.
 In other words, the resulting chatbot could end up saying things the person never said.
 While the AI is derived from a real human, it is not the same as the physical being.

 “It’s hard to collect the tribal knowledge.
 Those little subtle things that make people unique, that’s hard to grasp,” said Igor Jablokov, CEO of Pryon.
 The closest companies can get to that is “authored knowledge, things that you wrote, or things that were transcribed while you were on a Zoom call.”